sparkfun/SuperHeadphones/docs/microphone_selection.md

             </td>
             <td style="text-align: center; border: solid 1px #cccccc;">-35dB
             </td>
-            <td style="text-align: center; border: solid 1px #cccccc;">The best combination of high AOP, impressive sensativity and SNR.
+            <td style="text-align: center; border: solid 1px #cccccc;">The best combination of high AOP, impressive sensitivity and SNR.
 No clipping and no hiss.
 This one fits the job!

             </td>
         </tr>